identity2/Hugo-Blog/content/posts/ios-tuner-app-using-audiokit.md

 {{< / highlight >}}

 In the initializer, we first configure the setting of Apple's AVFoundation through the `AVAudioSession` singleton.
-We speicify the category to `AVAudioSessionCategoryRecord` because we want to sample the audio by recording through the microphone.
+We specify the category to `AVAudioSessionCategoryRecord` because we want to sample the audio by recording through the microphone.
 The mode is set to `AVAudioSessionModeMeasurement` since the purpose of the app is to measure the audio.

 <br />